 Platinum is possibly the most expensive material (per unit weight) used in circuitry.
-The cost becomes more apparent given that volume is often more important than weight and platinum has a particularly high specific weight.
+The cost becomes more apparent given that volume is often more important than weight, and platinum has a particularly high specific weight.

-These metals include
+These metals include:

 This chapter will discuss contactor properties in switches and heat regulation in switches.

 This is one of the most important characteristics of the contactor.
-Low resistance aids in reducing the heating up of the contactors, and subsequently, the switch.
+Low resistance aids in reducing the heating up of the contactors and subsequently, the switch.

 Contacts may be exposed to high humidity and/or high temperatures during their service lives.
-They would need to be resistant to corrosion to retain their electrical and mechanical properties.
+They need to be resistant to corrosion to retain their electrical and mechanical properties.

 The temperature may be regulated by attaching a heat sink to the switch.
-The heat sink is usually a piece of metal with high conductivity and emissivity that helps the switch dissipate heat faster than it would on its own.
+A heat sink is usually a piece of metal with high conductivity and emissivity that helps the switch dissipate heat faster than it would on its own.

 Alternatively, the switch can be placed in a conventionally air-conditioned environment.
 This helps maintain the optimum performance of the switch.